Best Books for Babies Under 1-Year-Old - Parenting books advice for new parents to read in 2023.

 Buying the children's book "Rainbow Fish", the little guy is of course far from being able to really read the content, but this colorful and beautiful book really attracted him among the many newly purchased books, and he took it out to read it happily.

 He is very painful.
 Why is he so beautiful but everyone doesn't like him.
-Later, the squid master told him that if you distribute the silver scales to everyone, he will no longer be beautiful, but he will be happy.
+Later, the squid master told him that if he distributed the silver scales to everyone, he would no longer be beautiful, but he would be happy.

 So in the end, "The First Beauty in the Deep Sea" stripped out all the beautiful scales of the fish in the sea, leaving only one piece by itself, so the whole school of fish has silver scales, everyone is the same, everyone is happy, "the deep sea is not No matter how beautiful, I finally had a sense of belonging and happiness for the first time, and I was dragged by everyone to play together.